braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/tvos/initial_sdk_setup.md

 See [Appboy.h][apple_initial_setup_5] for a list of Braze startup keys.

 ## Appboy.sharedInstance() and Swift nullability
 Differing somewhat from common practice, the `Appboy.sharedInstance()` singleton is optional.
-The reason for this is that, as noted above, `sharedInstance` is `nil` before `startWithApiKey:` is called, and there are some non-standard but not-invalid implementations in which a delayed initialization can be used.
+This is because `sharedInstance` is `nil` before `startWithApiKey:` is called, and there are some non-standard but not-invalid implementations in which a delayed initialization can be used.

 If you call `startWithApiKey:` in your `didFinishLaunchingWithOptions:` delegate before any access to Appboy's `sharedInstance` (the standard implementation), you can use optional chaining, like `Appboy.sharedInstance()?.changeUser("testUser")`, to avoid cumbersome checks.
 This will have parity with an Objective-C implementation that assumed a non-null `sharedInstance`.

 ## Manual integration options

-You can also integrate our tvOS SDK manually - simply grab the Framework from our [Public Repo][1] and initialize Braze as outlined above.
+You can also integrate our tvOS SDK manually - simply grab the Framework from our [Public Repo][1] and initialize Braze as outlined in the preceding sections.

 ## Identifying users and reporting analytics
 See our [iOS documentation][3] for information about setting user ids, logging custom events, setting user attributes.
 We also recommend familiarizing yourself with our [event naming conventions]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/event_naming_conventions/).